ogotoh/spaln/README.md

     * -n _N_:	Maximum number of non-canonical (other than GT..AG, GC..AG, AT..AC) intron ends
     * -u _N_:	Maximum number of unpaired (gap) sites within 20 bp from the nearest exon-intron boundary
   * By default, no filter listed above is applied.
   * When the output of **spaln** is separated into several files, the combined results are subjected to the sorting.
-Although xxx.grd files are assigned as the argument, there must be corresponding xxx.erd and xxx.qrd files in the same directory.
+Although xxx.grd (or xxx.grd.gz) files are assigned as the argument, there must be corresponding xxx.erd and xxx.qrd (or xxx.efd.gz and xxx.qrd.gz) files in the same directory.
-  * In the default output format, the gene structure corresponding to each transcript is delimited by a line starting with '@', whereas each gene locus is delimited by a line starting with '!'.
+  * In the default output format, the gene structure corresponding to each transcript is delimited by a line starting with '@', whereas each gene locus is delimited by a line starting with '!'
+[4].
 Two transcripts belong to the same locus if their corresponding genomic regions overlap by at least one nucleotide on the same strand.
   * With -O0 option, the outputs follow the instruction of [Gff3](http://www.sequenceontology.org/gff3.shtml) where a gene locus is defined as described above.